joes0451/SDKManager/ReadMe.txt

 prompt.

-SDK Manager 1.0.9:
-    It now tries to use the 'cmdline-tools' directory if available.
-    Now shows the Version number in the Package list and the new Version if there is an Update available.

-SDK Manager 1.1.0:
-    Fixed issue with 'cmdline-tools' sub-directories.

 SDK Manager 1.1.1:
     Many small improvements.

+SDK Manager 1.1.2:
+    Improved console output to show anything from the errorStream.

+SDK Manager 1.1.3:
+    Fixed multiple 'emulator' listings in package list.
+    Improved AVD operations.
+    New Emulator options.

-Please let me know of any issues you have so that
-I can try to fix it.
+Please let me know of any issues, or options you want added, so that I can try to fix it.

 joes0451@outlook.com